rwalle61/katas/README.md

 This repo contains my solutions to clean code katas, for example some I've come across in Agile Technical Practices Distilled.

-The main branch is a JavaScript template for starting a new kata.
-The other branches contain the code for the katas - one branch per kata.

 ## Getting Started

 ```bash